fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/cs524-spring-2026-syllabus.md

 **Students will need to work in teams of three members for the project and research paper presentations.**

-This course also includes a class participation grade that will take into consideration the student's contribution to a productive environment, either in the classroom, Piazza or office hours.
-This is a holistic evaluation and may include attendance, participation, engagement in discussions, questions after presentations, and support for colleagues.

 #### Evaluation Philosophy